kem79/admin-server-cli/README.md

 The package provides 2 CLIs:
 + asconf: this client provides commands to configure the client environment information.
 + asdm: this client provides commands to list, create and delete deployment markers.
++ aspb: this client can be used to create, list and delete performance baseline.

 ##Installation
 To install the package, run: